Home

 William Dull was born on May 20 or 25, 1825 in Somerset County, PA, the son of George and Christina (Younkin) Dull.

-He married Margaret Flick (1831-1889), and she gave birth to her first child at the age of 17.
+He was united in the bonds of matrimony with Margaret Flick (1831-1889), and she gave birth to her first child at the age of 17.

 The U.S. census of 1850 lists the Dulls as living Milford Township, Somerset County, residing next to William's parents and with William earning a living as a laborer.
 They were lifelong members of the New Centerville Lutheran Church.